Learn how to cut your own chicken wings. Once you get the hang of it, you’ll be bragging about your masterful butcher

 If you stretch out the wing, you will notice that there are three parts to the wing.
 There is the wing tip (also called the flapper), the middle part is the wingette (also called the flap) and then the meatiest part is called the drumette.
 You will make two cuts in when you cut the chicken.

 When you make two cuts to the one wing, you will be left with three portions.
 The wing tip typically is not used in most recipes; I like to save the wing tips for stock.
 If you are not going to make stock, immediately place the wings in the freezer and prepare stock when you are ready.

 Stretch out the chicken on a cutting board, now flip the wing over, so the inside portion of the wing faces up.
 It is very easy to see the joints when you position the wing this way.

-The first cut that you will make will be the high ridge or the joint between the wing tip and the flapper.
+The first cut that you will make will be the high ridge or the joint between the wing tip and the wingette.

 Cut and then set the tip to the side.
 As noted, you can use the tips for stock.
 Put them all into a zip top bag and pop them in the freezer until you’re ready to use them.

-The second cut you will make will separate the drumette and the flapper.
+The second cut you will make will separate the drumette and the wingette.